 It is mentioned above that you cannot use a wood drill bit on metal but can use metal on wood.

-To elaborate a little if you inadvertently use a wood bit on a metal surface you are likely to destroy the bit.
-It may be possible to get the job done if you are working on soft or thin metals but definitely at the price of the drill bit being used.
+To elaborate, if you inadvertently use a wood bit on a metal surface you are likely to destroy the bit.
+It may be possible to get the job done if you are working on soft or thin metals.
+However, it would definitely be at the price of the drill bit being used.

 And although a metal drill bit can be used on wood or any material for that matter, it should be noted that using a metal bit on wood may increase splintering and tear-out.
 Just like with the wood drill bit on metal this can depend on the wood type and diameter of the bit being used.